-Management of obesity usually begins in primary care, but surgical approaches for weight loss may be considered when initial measures have failed or the patient's degree of obesity and presence of comorbidities are great.
-The most common types of bariatric surgical procedures include adjustable gastric banding or gastric bypass.
-Evidence from trials in highincome countries has shown that these strategies are clinically effective for moderately to severely obese patients compared with nonsurgical interventions (Picot and others 2009).
-However, further research is needed to provide data on patient quality of life, impact of surgeon experience on outcome, late complications leading to reoperation, duration of comorbidity remission, and resource use.
-The strength of the evidence for these select interventions has been summarized based on data from the Australian Assessing Cost-Effectiveness (ACE) in Obesity and ACE Prevention studies (Gortmaker and others 2011), assessed the effectiveness and cost-effectiveness of various obesity prevention interventions in Australia (table .1 <<insert chapter number>>).
-A scale from 1 to 5 was used to rank evidence (with 1 = strongest; 5 = weakest) and assessment was done by a stakeholder's group.
-Strategies with the greatest strength of evidence included gastric banding in children and adults, pharmacologic therapy (orlistat), combined diet and exercise, weight-loss diets (low-fat, Weight Watchers), and a family-based targeted intervention for obese children.
-The evidence for unhealthy food and beverage taxes and front-of-package nutrition labeling was considered weak, suggesting a need for additional data.
+Management of obesity usually begins in primary care, but surgical approaches for weight loss may be considered when initial measures have failed or the patient's degree of obesity and presence of comorbid conditions are great.
+The most common types of bariatric surgical procedures include sleeve gastrectomy and gastric bypass along with adjustable gastric banding, which is technically a medical device.
+Evidence from trials in HICs has shown that these strategies are clinically effective for moderately to severely obese patients compared with nonsurgical interventions (Picot and others 2009).
+However, further research is needed to provide data on patient quality of life, impact of surgeon experience on outcome, late complications leading to reoperation, duration of comorbid condition remission, and resource use.

+The strength of the evidence for these select interventions has been summarized based on data from the Australian Assessing Cost-Effectiveness (ACE) in Obesity and ACE Prevention studies (Gortmaker and others 2011), which assessed the effectiveness and costeffectiveness of various obesity prevention interventions in Australia (table 7.1).
+A scale from 1 to 5 was used to rank evidence (with 1 = strongest; 5 = weakest), and the assessment was made by a stakeholders' group.
+Strategies with the greatest strength of evidence included gastric banding in children and adults, pharmacologic therapy (orlistat), combined diet and exercise, weight-loss diets (low fat, Weight Watchers), and a family-based targeted intervention for obese children.
+The evidence for unhealthful food and beverage taxes and front-of-package nutrition labeling was considered weak, suggesting a need for additional data.